actionml/docs.actionml.com/ur_input.md

 }
 ```

-This event would be sent when the user clicked on the "electonics" category or perhaps purchased an item that was in the "electronics" category.
-Note that the "targetEntityType" is always "item".
+This event would be sent when the user clicked on the "electronics" category or perhaps purchased an item that was in the "electronics" category.
+Note again that the "targetEntityType" is always "item".

-## Property Change Events
+## <a id="property-event" name="property-event"></a> Property Change Events

 To attach properties to items use a $set event like this: